ErikNatanael/rust_synthesis_profiling/README.md

 process = sum(i,nOscillators,os.osc(freq) * amp) <: _,_;
 ```

-The Faust compiler can transpile this to Rust using jack 0.5.3 with a DSP load of just 2%.
+The Faust compiler can transpile this to Rust using the jack crate version 0.5.3 with a DSP load of just 2%.
 How does it manage to be so efficient?
 The following is the main compute function:

 ```rust
 pub fn compute(&mut self, count: i32, inputs: &[&[f32]], outputs: &mut[&mut[f32]]) {